SkylineCommunications/dataminer-docs-connectors/connector/doc/Amazon_AWS_EC2.md

 This **Instances** page provides an overview of all EC2 instances available for the specified region.
 In range **1.0.1.x**, the possibility to **start or stop instances** is also introduced.

+The **Configuration** page (available below the Instances page in range **1.0.1.x**) contains the naming format for the retrieved instances.
+Enter a format based on the instructions in the Help parameter.
+This will take effect after the next polling cycle of the instances.

 The **Debug** page (available in range 1.0.1.x) contains a table with records of all interactions with AWS.

-The **Configuration** page (below Instances page and available in range **1.0.1.x**) contains the naming format for the retrieved instances.
-The user needs to put a format based on the instructions presented in the Help parameter, which will take effect after the next polling cycle of the instances.